Arctic Easter Parade

 6 days around Ilulissat

 Go on a 6-day Easter trip and recharge your batteries in a very special way on this comfortable trip, where you can experience dog sledding and giant icebergs.
-This is an eventful Easter trip to Ilulissat, where you can enjoy Easter in peace and have fun with friends at a wonderful Easter gala dinner.
+This is an eventful Easter trip to Ilulissat, where you can enjoy Easter in peace and have fun with friends at a wonderful Easter dinner.

 On this trip, we fly you from Copenhagen to the capital of the icebergs, Ilulissat, where great experiences are found right outside the door.
 But the experiences are not only found in the open air.
 You will stay at Hotel Arctic, beautifully located with a breathtaking view of the ice fjord estuary.
 This is the right time to take the opportunity to pamper your palate in the hotel restaurant.